-Boutonnières, also know as "buttonholes", are most notably worn by the groom, groomsmen, and male family members of the groom.
-However, we have been seeing them become more popular for females as well!
-They should be worn on the left lapel of the man's suit jacket.
+Boutonnières, also known as “buttonholes”, are most notably worn by the groom, groomsmen, and male family members of the groom.
+However, we have been seeing them become more popular among females as well!
+They should be worn on the left lapel of the man’s suit jacket.
 Boutonnières have a long history.
 Historians believe that they can possibly be traced all the way back to the Egyptians or the Aztecs.
-Boutonnières seemed to have gain popularity as a fashion accessory in the 19th century.
+Boutonnières seemed to have gained popularity as a fashion accessory in the 19th century.
 The choice of a fresh boutonnière was as important as a pair of freshly shined shoes.
 Moving into the 20th-century and present day, men transitioned the boutonnière into more of an accessory for their wedding day ensemble.
-Typically the groom's boutonnière matches the bridal bouquet and the groomsmen and fathers/family have similar style boutonnières.
-Though, we have seen a rise in all matching boutonnières lately.
+Typically the groom’s boutonnière matches the bridal bouquet and the groomsmen and fathers/family have similar style boutonnières.
+Lately, we have seen a rise in all matching boutonnières.

-So how much do boutonnières typically cost?
-This of course varies on many factors such as the focal flower and other flowers being used, the attachment style (i.e. pin on, magnetic or other), and the finished wrap style.
+The cost of a boutonnière of course varies on many factors such as the focal flower and other flowers being used, the attachment style (i.e. pin on, magnetic or other), and the finished wrap style.
 Traditionally florists used to just wrap the boutonnière stems in plain green tape.
 We think that is a little outdated and more prom than wedding though.
 Some of the most common stem wraps we do include twine, satin ribbon, and silk.
-A standard boutonnière will usually cost between $19-$22.
+A standard boutonnière will usually cost between $22-$28.

-It's the wedding day, and you're ready to pin that boutonnière on but you are not sure how.
-Depending on the man's attire, you will have to choose the correct method for the application.
+It’s wedding day, and you’re ready to pin that boutonnière on but you aren’t sure how.
+Depending on the attire, you will have to choose the correct method for the application.
 For grooms who are wearing a traditional suit, the boutonnière will be placed on the left lapel.
 Place your thumb on the underside of the lapel and firmly grasp the front of the boutonnière with your index finger.
 Once the boutonnière is in the correct place gently fold back the lapel to expose the underside.
 Gently push the pin into the fabric starting from the outer edge of the lapel.
 Continue to push the pin through the stems and back into the underside of the lapel.
-Think of a sewing stitch!
-If you have a heavier boutonnière you can place another pin in about a 1/2" below the first one.
+If you have a heavier boutonnière place another pin in about a 1/2″ below the first one.
 Remember you should be pinning through the top of the stem where it is the thickest.

 Have any other questions regarding boutonnières?
 Drop them in the comments below and we will be happy to answer them!